sadik131/Admin-Dashbord/README.md

 This is a simple website created using HTML and CSS.
 Follow the instructions below to clone, install, and run the project.

- 1. clone the repository from a terminal `git@github.com:sadik131/admin-dashbord.git`
+ 1. clone the repository from a terminal `git@github.com:sadik131/admin-Dashbord.git`
- 2. naviage to the project directory  `admin-dashbord`
+ 2. naviage to the project directory  `admin-Dashbord`
  3. install npm `npm i`
  4. start project `npm run dev`
 ## Technologies Used